 Further support for businesses

-To find out more about the local business community, funded business support packages, local and sub-regional sector networks, premises and development opportunities in Bath and across the District, visit our new business information hub www.investinbath.co.uk.
+To find out more about the local business community, funded business support packages, local and sub-regional sector networks, premises and development opportunities in Bath and across the District, visit our business information hub www.investinbath.co.uk.
 You can sign up for newsletters on the website.

 Please use this form to report issues with the content of this page.
 If you wish to contact somebody about the service provided, please use the contact details found in the 'Contact Us' section of this page.